backand/docs/slate_docs/source/includes/_backand_features.md

     }
 }
 ```

-To retrieve all fields for employees with an age between 25 and 40:
+Queries can also be used to compare an object's  fields to constant values using common comparison operators.
+For example, to retrieve all fields for all employees under the age of 25, you can use the query to the right.

+### Example - Range-based comparison
 ```JSON
 {
   "object": "employees",